Fungal Nail Infections and What We Can Do To Help

 There can be fungal spores on the nails which are not always visible and as such our advice would be to treat both feet.
 If there is cross contamination, there is a higher risk of the infection coming back.

 How close together should the treatments be?

 We like to keep the treatments close together if possible, ideally 1 or 2 weeks apart.
-However you can leave it up to one month if you are unable to come in earlier.

 After the Treatment will the nails go back to ‘normal’?

 The aim of the treatment is to kill of any fungus that is on the nail.
 One of the advantages of the cold laser is that is regenerates the tissue (nail and the skin underneath).
 However, if there is damage there, this may be scar tissue so we cannot confirm that this will go completely.
 While we expect the nail to improve, our aim is to kill off the fungus.
 The appearance will improve and the Podiatrist will be able to tell you more once they have looked at your nails.